DavidAnson/markdownlint/doc/Rules.md

 ```

 Note: To use a bare URL without it being converted into a link, enclose it in
-a code block, otherwise in some markdown parsers it *will* be converted:
+a code block, otherwise in some Markdown parsers it *will* be converted:

 ```markdown
 `https://www.example.com`